u1i/ansible-exercise/README.md

 `./run-ansible.sh`

+This will create a directory 'ansible' in your $HOME directory.
+All files you create and edit should be in there.

 ## 2 – The Hosts

 These are the machines we want to manipulate using Ansible.
 Provision one or two in the cloud and make sure they have Ubuntu 18.04 running.